 - the private sector

-To make our work as effective as possible, we also share best practice and the lessons we have learned with others, and bring different institutions together to increase their commitments to improving WASH.
+To make our work as effective as possible, we also share best practices and the lessons we have learned with others, and bring different institutions together to increase their commitments to improving WASH.

 Institutional and capacity strengthening